nroduit/nroduit.github.io/content/getting-started/weasis-protocol.en.md

 weight: 15
 ---

-The web protocol allows to launch Weasis in a web context from a specific URI scheme: weasis://parameters
+The web protocol allows launching Weasis in a web context from a specific URI scheme: weasis://parameters

 {{% notice warning %}}
 Requires Weasis 3.5 (or superior) installed on the system with a [native installer](../).